pouya-codes/singularity_extract_annotated_patches/README.md

     from-hd5-files      uses pre created hd5 files located at hd5_location to create and store images in patch_location

-    use-manifest        Use manifest file to locate slides. a CSV file with minimum of 1 column and maximum of 3 columns.
-The name of columns should be among ['slide', 'annotation', 'subtype']. slide must be one of the columns.
+    use-manifest        Use manifest file to locate slides. a CSV file with minimum of 4 column and maximum of 6 columns.
+The name of columns should be among ['origin', 'patient_id', 'slide_id', 'slide_path', 'annotation_path', 'subtype']. origin, slide_id, patient_id must be one of the columns.
-                            }

     use-directory       Use a rootdir to locate slides.
                             It is expected that slide paths have the structure '/path/to/rootdir/slide_pattern/slide_name.extension' where slide_pattern is usually 'subtype'.
 Patient IDs are extrapolated from slide_name using known, hardcoded regex.